briocodes/Student-DBMS/README.md

 # Student-DBMS
-A simple student database management system program that manages student enrollments and tuition payment.
+A simple student database management program that manages student enrollments and tuition payment.